Robust Amortized Bayesian Inference with Self-Consistency Losses on Unlabeled Data: Methods

 In practice, we approximate the expectations in Eq.~\eqref{eq:semi-supervised-loss} with finite amounts of simulated and real training data.
 That is, for $N$ instances $(\theta_n, x_n) \sim p(\theta, x)$ and $M$ instances $x^*_m \sim p^*(x)$, we employ

+where $\lambda$ is the self-consistency weight described in Appendix \ref{sec:app_def}.
 Asymptotically for $N \rightarrow \infty$, that is, for infinite training data generated from the simulator $p(\theta, x)$, a universal density estimator \citep{draxler2024universality} minimizing a strictly proper simulation-based loss \citep{gneiting2007strictly} is sufficient to ensure perfect posterior approximation for any data.
 By this, we mean that the posterior approximation becomes identical to the posterior we would obtain if we could analytically compute $p(\theta \mid x) = p(x \mid \theta) p(\theta) / p(x)$.
-This \textit{analytic posterior} is sometimes also referred to as ``true'' or ``correct'' posterior.
+This \textit{analytic posterior} is sometimes also referred to as ``true'' or ``correct'' posterior (of the specified statistical model).
 In practice, the posterior is rarely analytic, but we can still verify the accuracy of an approximation by comparing it with the results of a gold-standard approach (if available), such as a sufficiently long, converged MCMC run \citep{magnusson_posteriordb_2024}.

 While neural posterior approximation is perfect asymptotically, its pre-asymptotic performance, that is, when training $q(\theta \mid h(x))$ only on a finite amount of simulated data, can become arbitrarily bad \citep{frazier_statistical_2024, schmitt2023detecting}.
-For any data $x^*$ that is outside the data space implied by $p(\theta, x)$, for instance, when the model is misspecified, the posterior approximation $q(\theta \mid h(x^*))$ may be arbitrarily far away from the analytic posterior $p(\theta \mid x^*)$.
+For any data $x^*$ that is outside the data space implied by $p(\theta, x)$, for instance, when the model is misspecified (see Appendix \ref{sec:app_def} for definition), the posterior approximation $q(\theta \mid h(x^*))$ may be arbitrarily far away from the analytic posterior $p(\theta \mid x^*)$.
 As a result, a simulation-based loss is insufficient to achieve robust ABI in practice.
 This is where the self-consistency loss comes in: As we will show, the latter greatly improves generalization to atypical data at inference time.

-One particular choice for $C$ is the variance over parameters on the log scale of the Bayesian self-consistency ratio \citep{schmitt2024leveraging}:
+One particular choice for $C$ is the variance (with respect to $\theta \sim p_C(\theta)$) of the log Bayesian self-consistency ratio \citep{schmitt2024leveraging}: